-Edwina Corlette (Class of 1981) is the owner and director of the Edwina Corlette Gallery in New Farm, Brisbane.
+Edwina Corlette (Class of 1981) is the owner and director of the Edwina Corlette, a commercial art gallery in New Farm, Brisbane.

 Edwina grew up on a farm outside Warwick in Queensland.
-At the age of five she moved to Sydney after her father died.
-From there they moved to a cattle station in Far North Queensland and then eventually back to Warwick, where they stayed during Edwina’s six years as a boarder at NEGS.
+At the age of five her father died and she and her mother moved to Sydney where Edwina started school at Ascham.
+From there they moved to a cattle station in north Queensland and then eventually back to Warwick, where they remained during Edwina’s six years as a boarder at NEGS.

 Edwina’s inspiration comes from women who are, or have been, fully engaged in their chosen field.

 ‘Australian women like former National Gallery director Betty Churcher, former NEGS principal Dr Jan Milburn, former Prime Minister Julia Gillard, Ruth Bader Ginsberg who at 86 is Justice of the Supreme Court in the United States and Nancy Pelosi who at 79 is the Speaker of the United States House of Representatives.
-There are also the strong and proud Indigenous women who are forging paths for Indigenous and non-Indigenous Australians like Professor Marcia Langton, film-maker Rachel Perkins, artists like Sally Nangala Mulda and Marlene Rubuntja, tennis player Evonne Goolagong Cawley, Cathy Freeman and Shane Gould (a former NEGS girl)’.
+There are strong and proud Indigenous women who are forging paths for Indigenous and non-Indigenous Australians like Professor Marcia Langton, film-maker Rachel Perkins, artists like Sally Nangala Mulda and Marlene Rubuntja, tennis player Evonne Goolagong Cawley and Cathy Freeman.